Boundless intranet welds together Rottneros Group

 The founding story of Rottneros goes way back to 1630 when an iron hammer mill was established.
 In 1887 the mill was converted into a wood-pulp mill, with Rottneros thereby shifting production from iron to pulp.
 Today Rottneros AB is a listed Group employing 300 people and with sales all over Europe and other parts of the world.
 The company has two pulp production units, Rottneros Bruk and Vallviks Bruk, together with a packaging factory.
 The latter, Rottneros Packaging, manufactures fiber trays and also incorporates the raw material procurement company SIA Rottneros Baltic in Latvia and the Swedish forestry company Nykvist Skogs AB.

 Rottneros’ former SharePoint-based intranet platform was divided into three separate intranets.
-Each intranet catered solely for the needs of and communications within the respective subsidiary and production units.
+Each intranet catered solely to the needs of and communications within the respective subsidiary and production units.
 The platform didn’t allow for cross-unit or Group-wide communications.
 This made internal communications highly inefficient, with the solution creating information silos as well as leading to costly site governance.

 – Managing three separate intranets was difficult, time-consuming, and unnecessarily costly.
 Furthermore, the solution offered unsatisfactory graphical functionality, no cross-unit communications, and poor mobile accessibility.
 We needed a new modern platform that would help us unite the Group in both visual and communicative terms.
 Omnia stood out as the most suitable platform, measuring up to all our needs.
 Additionally, the platform offered smooth integration with Microsoft 365 and Teams, which are our preferred desktop and collaboration tools, Rottneros IT Manager Daniel Kaar explains.